 Previously owned and operated by the late Gary Rhodes, Rhodes Restaurant offers fine-dining, faultless service and refined ambience.
 The restaurant has an elegant dress code and is open daily for dinner between 7:00 pm and 10:00 pm.
 Guests are invited to enjoy drinks before or after their meal in the delightful Piano Lounge.
 Rhodes Restaurant is a top choice for local people celebrating a special occasion, which speaks volumes as to the quality of the dining experience here.

 The setting is romantic and magical with harbour views from the exquisitely decorated patio and gentle entertainment from local musicians.
 The menu is varied and imaginative with lobster and daily changing seafood specials.
+There is even the epic Shrimp and Callaloo tart, which we've secured the recipe for.

 The Beach Club is a great restaurant to watch the sunset